dnvriend/design-patterns-study/README.md

 As we are using Actors, the place to put business logic are in traits.
 When using functional style of programming, the Actor can manage the state and the business logic can be mixed in and thus reused where appropriate.

+# Anemic Domain Model
+[Anemic domain model](https://en.wikipedia.org/wiki/Anemic_domain_model) is the use of a software domain model where the domain objects contain little or no business logic (validations, calculations, business rules etc.).
+This pattern was first [described by Martin Fowler](https://en.wikipedia.org/wiki/Anemic_domain_model), who considers the practice an anti-pattern, which doesn't mean that it is an anti-pattern, it is the opinion of Martin Fowler.

+In an anemic domain design, business logic is typically implemented in separate classes which transform the state of the domain objects.
+Fowler calls such external classes [transaction scripts](http://martinfowler.com/eaaCatalog/transactionScript.html).
+This pattern is a common approach in Java applications, possibly encouraged by technologies such as early versions of EJB's Entity Beans, as well as in .NET applications following the Three-Layered Services Application architecture where such objects fall into the category of
+"Business Entities" (although Business Entities can also contain behavior).

+## Benefits
+* Clear separation between logic and data; (Procedural programming).
+Each procedure operates on the data.
+* Works well for simple applications.
+* Results in stateless logic, which facilitates scaling out
+* Avoids the need for a complex OO-Database mapping layer.
+* It follows the Single Responsibility principle giving a class no more than one reason to change (the data changes).

+## Liabilities
+* Logic __cannot__ be implemented in a truly object-oriented way, because logic and data is separated.
+* Violation of the encapsulation and information hiding principles (an object operates upon its state via methods/messages)
+* Needs a separate business layer to contain the logic otherwise located in a domain model.
+It also means that domain model's objects cannot guarantee their correctness at any moment, because their validation and mutation logic is placed somewhere outside
+(most likely in multiple places).
+* Needs a service layer when sharing domain logic across differing consumers of an object model (clients of the domain, local or remote, communicate with the domain by means of a __service__)
+*  Makes a model less expressive.

+## Transaction script pattern
+Organizes business logic by procedures where each procedure handles a single request from the presentation.

+Most business applications can be thought of as a series of transactions.
+A transaction may view some information as organized in a particular way, another will make changes to it.
+Each interaction between a client system and a server system contains a certain amount of logic.
+In some cases this can be as simple as displaying information in the database.
+In others it may involve many steps of validations and calculations.

+A Transaction Script organizes all this logic primarily as a single procedure, making calls directly to the database or through a thin database wrapper.
+Each transaction will have its own Transaction Script, although common subtasks can be broken into subprocedures."
+In his book "Enterprise Application Patterns", Fowler noted that the transaction script pattern is OK for many simple business applications, and avoids the need for a complex OO-database mapping layer.

 # Reactive Design Patterns